semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 * The program should get value through the input ( ) function
 * Don't use the truncation division while calculating the BMI
 * Should display the BMI using format ( )
-* When displaying the BMI, use this format "The BMI of a person with XX kg and X.XX m is XX.XXX"
+* When displaying the BMI, use this format "The BMI of a person with XX kg and a height of X.XX m is XX.XXX"
 * BMI should a float and have 3 decimal digits with 6 as left alignment width

 NB: the formula of BMI is equal to the weight in kilogram divided by the square of the height expressed in meters.